elvinos/AppDesignReport/LatestBuild/ReportSections/UserResearch.md

       \caption{Use case graph indicating the different ways in which an admin or user may use the IXN website.}
 \end{table}

 An outline of the use cases can be found below.
-This is essentially a list of the actions realated to the Must and Should sections of the MoSCoW.
+This is essentially a list of the actions related to the Must and Should sections of the MoSCoW.
 To avoid repetition, the main routes (in bold) have been outlined in detail.

 \begin{table}[H]
       \centering